andrew/ultimate-awesome/README.md

 - [awesome-alternatives](https://gitlab.com/linuxcafefederation/awesome-alternatives) - A list of alternative websites/software to popular proprietary services.
 - [awesome-ai-cancer](https://github.com/cbailes/awesome-ai-cancer) - Awesome artificial intelligence in cancer diagnostics and oncology.
 - [awesome-aerial-object-detection](https://github.com/murari023/awesome-aerial-object-detection) - A curated list of papers for object detection in aerial scenes and related application resources.
-- [awesome-helix](https://github.com/rajasegar/awesome-helix) - Awesome list of resources for the Helix editor.
 - [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
 - [image2svg-awesome](https://github.com/fromtheexchange/image2svg-awesome) - All about image tracing and vectorization—the conversion of a raster image (jpg/png) to a vector image (svg).
 - [awesome-imba](https://github.com/koolamusic/awesome-imba) - :star: A curated list of awesome Imba frameworks, libraries, software and resources.